PatBall1/detectree2/docs/source/contributing.rst

 Detectree2 setup for developers
 ===============================

 For projects with many contributors it is good practice to adhere to a programming style and testing framework.
-The programming style is enforced with a combination of the autoformatter ``autopep8`` and a `style guide`.
+The programming style is enforced with a combination of pre-commit hooks and CI checks.
 Settings for detectree2's programming style components are given in `setup.cfg`, in the project root.

+..
 The actual style guide is found in the `programming style`_ section.

 We adopt `GitHub actions` to deploy software development workflows `detectree2/actions <https://github.com/PatBall1/detectree2/actions>`_, workflows are steered automatically using github actions in `.github/workflows <https://github.com/PatBall1/detectree2/tree/master/.github/workflows>`_ directory, a good example is: `python-app.yaml <https://github.com/PatBall1/detectree2/tree/master/.github/workflows/python-app.yml>`_.
 The code checks are triggered automatically on pushing to a branch.
 The workflows detail the required dependencies for developing and testing detectree2, and should be consulted if anything in the following section is unclear.